 Hancock firmly denied ever asking anyone to help him clean up or move Bentz’ body.
 When he asked his wife, “Did you tell them where?” he explained he was referring to the stash of methamphetamine and heroin he had hidden at the house.
 He was worried he would be charged.
 No matter the question, Hancock always had a quick answer.
 But would the jury believe him?

 After deliberating for two and a half days, the jury of seven women and five men returned their verdict.
 Brian Eleron Hancock was guilty of first-degree murder.
 As the verdict was read, Hancock showed no emotion.
 Finally, he bowed his head quickly before resuming his immovable stance.
 Hancock faces 25-years-to-life in prison when he is sentenced but may face additional time as he has two prior strikes (serious felonies of arson in 1999 and residential burglary in 2003).
 He will be sentenced on February 26, 2020.
-As Hancock looks to a lifetime behind bars, the family of Peter Bentz is left to wonder if they will ever be able to lay him to rest.
+As Hancock looks to a lifetime behind bars, the family of Peter Bentz is left to wonder if they will ever be able to lay their beloved Peter to rest.